daaangdennis/CSCE435_Project_2024/Report.md

 For this project, we will be comparing the sorting algorithms listed below:

 - Bitonic Sort (Dennis Dang): Bitonic sort is a sorting algorithm that first creates a bitonic sequence and then performs a bitonic merge to create a sorted sequence.
 In order to make a parallel program for bitonic sort, the array data will be split among $p$ processors.
-Each processor will then sort their data either ascending or descending based on rank number to create the bitonic sequence.
-Then, MPI will be used to allow the processors to communicate and exchange data between one another to perform the bitonic merge.
+Each processor will then sort their data either ascending or descending based on rank number and then use MPI to create the bitonic sequence.
+Then, MPI will be used again to allow the processors to communicate and exchange data between one another to perform the bitonic merge.

 - Sample Sort (Sam Zhang): sample sort is a generalization of quick sort used in parallel processing systems.
 Sample sort partitions an unsorted list into $k$ buckets, and sorts each bucket.
 In parallel computing, $p$ buckets are assigned to $p$ processors, allowing efficient sorting of buckets.